What is Brilinta?

 - have a history of stroke

 - are pregnant or plan to become pregnant.
 It is not known if Brilinta will harm your unborn baby.
-You and your doctor should decide if you will take Brilinta.
+You and your healthcare professional should decide if you will take Brilinta.

 - are breastfeeding or plan to breastfeed.
 It is not known if Brilinta passes into your breast milk.
-You and your doctor should decide if you will take Brilinta or breastfeed.
-You should not do both without talking with your doctor.
+You and your healthcare professional should decide if you will take Brilinta or breastfeed.
+You should not do both without talking with your healthcare professional.

-Tell all of your doctors and dentists that you are taking Brilinta.
-They should talk to the doctor who prescribed Brilinta for you before you have any surgery or invasive procedure.
+Tell all of your healthcare professionals and dentists that you are taking Brilinta.
+They should talk to the healthcare professional who prescribed Brilinta for you before you have any surgery or invasive procedure.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare professional about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Brilinta may affect the way other medicines work, and other medicines may affect how Brilinta works.

 - an HIV-AIDS medicine